top of page

 Photo Courtesy: WEG Films

 The choice of MAD Arts in Dania Beach isn't incidental.
-The space is part museum, part community hub, part laboratory — what Moon describes as "a building designed by dreamers."
+The space is part museum, part community hub, part laboratory — what Eddy Moon describes as "a building designed by dreamers."
 It's a space where art and technology collide in a way that mirrors exactly what the Forum is trying to accomplish, and the alignment between MAD Arts, Film Lauderdale, Broward County, and WEG Films runs deeper than logistics.
+Moon credited MAD's Marc Aptakin — whose support of local artists he called something he's "never seen anyone before him do" — as essential to the event's existence.

 Photo Courtesy: WEG Films